cmbothwell/hedgineer/README.md

 2               140             03/01/24        fixed_income    V       None            None            financials      199             None
 3               100             03/01/24        None            ACME    None            None            None            None            None
 ```

+This is a relatively straightforward implementation to demonstrate the concept, a production implementation could be more robust.

 ## Enhancement A: Slicing & Dicing by Asset Class